If you’re thinking about hiring a marketing person for your business, we have some very blunt advice you won’t hear anywhere else.

 If you’ve decided a marketing person is needed, simply ‘bringing in a graduate’ as a tick-box act won’t bring in the results you need.

-Hiring a Marketing Person: 3, Draw a Line and Listen
+Draw a Line and Listen

 A common mistake when hiring a marketer happens when businesses don’t give the new team-member a clear remit.